BRMilev22/employee-api/endpoints.md

 23. PublicController: 2 endpoints

 This comprehensive API provides all the functionality needed for a modern HR management system with **371 endpoints** covering authentication, employee management, leave tracking, performance reviews, payroll, document management, time tracking, and more!

-**  Verified against actual controller implementations** - This documentation is now 100% accurate to what exists in the codebase.